Manicouagan Reservoir: Impact structure

 Manicouagan Reservoir lies within the remnant of an ancient, deeply eroded impact crater (Impact structure).
 The crater was formed following the impact of an asteroid with a diameter of 5 km, which excavated a crater originally about 100 km wide, although erosion and deposition of sediments have since reduced the visible diameter to about 72 km.
 It is the Earth's sixth-largest confirmed impact structure according to rim-to-rim diameter.
 Mount Babel is interpreted as the central peak of the crater, formed by post-impact uplift.

-1992 radiometric dating has estimated that impact melt within the impact structure has an age of 214 ± 1 million years.
-A later estimate found an age of 215.4 ± 0.16 Ma.
+1992 radiometric dating has estimated that impact melt within the impact structure has an age of 214±1 million years.
+A later estimate found an age of 215.4±0.16 Ma.
 As this is more than 12 million years before the end of the Triassic, the impact that produced the crater cannot have been the cause of the Triassic–Jurassic extinction event.

+Impact effects

+The Manicouagan impact had a widespread effect on the planet; a 214-million-year-old ejecta blanket of shocked quartz has been found in rock layers as far away as England and Japan.

+It has been suggested that the Manicougan impact event may be linked to an extinction event.
+The timing of the Manicouagan impact coincides with the Adamanian-Revueltian turnover, a possibly localized extinction event where Trilophosaurus, Poposaurus, Desmatosuchus, dicynodonts, and non-mystriosuchin phytosaurs are extirpated from the Jim Camp Wash beds at the Petrified Forest National Park, while metoposaurs and allokotosaurs as a whole decline in abundance.
+However, there is a lack of direct evidence to definitively link these two events.

+Onoue et al. (2016) proposed that the Manicouagan impact was responsible for a marine extinction in the middle of the Norian which affected radiolarians, sponges, conodonts, and Triassic ammonoids.
+The Manicouagan impact may have been partially responsible for the gradual decline in the latter two groups which culminated in their extinction during the Triassic–Jurassic extinction event.

 Multiple impact event claims

 It was suggested that the Manicouagan crater may have been part of a multiple impact event, similar to the well-observed string of impacts of Comet Shoemaker–Levy 9 on Jupiter in 1994.
-The theory suggests this event also formed the Rochechouart impact structure in France, the Saint Martin crater in Manitoba, the Obolon' crater in Ukraine, and the Red Wing crater in North Dakota; however, more recent work has found that the craters formed many millions of years apart, with the Saint Martin crater dating to 227.8 ± 1.1 Ma, while the Rochechouart structure formed 206.92 ± 0.20/0.32 Ma.
+The theory suggests this event also formed the Rochechouart impact structure in France, the Saint Martin crater in Manitoba, the Obolon' crater in Ukraine, and the Red Wing crater in North Dakota; however, more recent work has found that the craters formed many millions of years apart, with the Saint Martin crater dating to 227.8±1.1 Ma, while the Rochechouart structure formed 206.92±0.32 Ma.